• Skip to primary navigation

 Prepare Pans and Preheat Oven

-Use two nine inch round cake pans.
-Spray them with a non stick cooking spray and flour them.
-I also cut a piece paper the size of the bottom of the pan and place that on the bottom of the pan after spraying and flouring.
+• Cut a piece of parchment paper the size of the bottom of the pan and place that on the bottom of the pan after spraying and flouring.

 Mix Cake Batter

-• In a bowl, combine dry ingredients including flour and salt.
+• In a large bowl, combine dry ingredients including flour and salt.

-• Use your stand mixer or a had mixer to cream together sugar and butter.
+• Use your stand mixer or a hand mixer to cream together sugar and butter using the paddle attachment.

-• In another bowl combine eggs, buttermilk, vanilla, vinegar and baking soda.
-Watch a little chemical reaction take place!
+• In another bowl, combine wet ingredients, eggs, buttermilk, vanilla, vinegar and baking soda.
+Whisk together and watch a little chemical reaction take place!
 It will get foamy!

 buttermilk with baking soda in it

-• Alternate adding the flour mixture and the buttermilk mixture to the butter and sugar mixture.
+• Alternate adding the flour mixture and the liquid ingredients to the butter and sugar mixture.
 Start and end with the flour mixture.

 adding buttermilk to red velvet cake

 • Mix together the cocoa powder and the desired amount of food coloring.
-Add that mixture to cake batter and stir to combine.
+Add that mixture to cake batter and mix on low speed to combine.

 adding food color to red velvet cake